Mai Mihara: 2023–2024 season: Injury struggles

 Mihara was assigned to finish the season at the 2024 Four Continents Championships, where she came fifth in the short program despite falling on her jump combination.
 A seventh-place free skate, in which she performed only three clean triple jumps after doubling three other planned ones, saw her seventh overall.
 Mihara assessed afterward that "I don't think I can finish here after all.
 I hope I can get my mind and body back together and move on to next season and beyond."

-2024–2025 season
+2024–2025 season: Continued injury struggles

 Still not fully recovered from the stress fracture in her right ankle that she had sustained the previous season, Mihara began the season by winning bronze at the 2024 Asian Open Trophy.
 Going on to compete on the 2024–25 Grand Prix circuit, Mihara would finish seventh at the 2024 Grand Prix de France and eighth at the 2024 Finlandia Trophy.

 In late December, Mihara competed at the 2024–25 Japan Championships, where she placed twenty-third in the short program after falling on two jump attempts.
 She withdrew before the free skate due to the worsening condition of her ankle injury as well as a recently sustained injury to her hip joint.

+2025–2026 season: Retirement

+Prior to the 2025–26 Japan Championships, Mihara announced that it would be her final competitive season.
+At the event in late December, she finished in tenth place overall.
+Following the event, she shared, "I think I had a very happy competitive career...
+As I went into my final spin, I heard a huge round of applause...
+I was so happy, even though I was concerned about my level and rotation until the very end.
+After I struck my final pose, tears welled up in my eyes, to my surprise.
+When I was giving my speech, I could hardly see in front of me, but the audience was applauding all the way up, and I will never forget the happy sight I saw when I took my final bow."

+She confirmed her retirement from competitive figure skating on 28 February 2026.